hbctraining/Peak_analysis_workshop/lessons/05_diffbind_analysis.md

 - **FDR**: False discovery rate after multiple correction

-First, we'll save the GRanges object to file for use during functional analysis.
+First, we'll save the GRanges object to a file for downstream functional analysis.
 Then, we can convert the GRanges object to a data frame where the genomic coordinates get written as columns and can be saved as a tab-delimited file.

 ```{r}